Guarding Banteay Srei: A Paradox

 While ‘Banteay Srei’ means ‘Citadel of Women’, it was commissioned by male courtiers to Rajendravarman II in the 10th Century.
 They dedicated the northern half of the complex to Vishnu and the southern half to Shiva, who is also the central deity.

-What draws visitors to Banteay Srei (after an entire day saturated with temples) is the beauty of its reliefs and sculptures.
+What draws visitors to Banteay Srei–the morning after an entire day saturated with Angkorian temples–is the beauty of its reliefs and sculptures.
 However, it’s not something that one can spot from afar and anticipate, like the majestic towers of Angkor Wat or the Bayon.
 The site is partly hidden among the trees, betrayed only by a “visitor centre” that is just a roof over some information panels.
 The village water buffalo certainly didn’t give a hoot as they went about their business.

 Instead, Banteay Srei has to be admired up close.
 The depth and intricacy of the carvings could only have been achieved with the delicate hands of women carvers, or so the locals believed, hence the modern name it goes by.